Sewer Main Stoppage

 How Do We Know Your Vent Stack Needs Repair or Replacement?

 This one’s actually fairly simply—if your drains are gurgling or emitting sewer gas odors, you’re definitely going to need repair or replacement of your vent stack.

-- Unsupported cast iron stack pipes can come crashing down if they are cut without proper supports.
+Unsupported cast iron stack pipes can come crashing down if they are cut without proper supports.
 Service weight cast iron can be extremely difficult to penetrate without the proper tools and equipment.
-Incorrectly piped drain and vent piping can even cause damage to the existing piping system, and cause gurgling or bobbling in fixture drains, improper trap function, and clogging or backups.
+Incorrectly piped drain and vent piping can even cause damage to the existing piping system, resulting in gurgling or bobbling in fixture drains, improper trap function, and clogging or backups.

 If your sewer line repeatedly backs up, replacement is your best option.
 Call the sewer replacement experts at Lighten Up Plumbing, Heating, Cooling and Electric to learn more or schedule a consultation today!

 Schedule Sewer Replacement in Fort Collins